f5devcentral/f5-rseries-training/docs/rseries_software_upgrades.rst

     }

-To import an F5OS-A image, use the following API example:
+To import an F5OS-A image from a remote HTTPS server, use the following API example.
+You can optionally import using other protocols such as SFTP or SCP by adding the proper **protocol** option to the API command below.

 .. code-block:: bash